 Here's what's very common among pet owners:

 When asked to characterize their dogs’ body condition, people tend to normalize the dog's weight.
 Thus, if their dogs are obese, owners see them as slimmer than they are in reality.
-If dogs are underweight, people tend to imagine them as having a few extra pounds.
+If dogs are underweight and in reality require a weight gain support, people tend to imagine them as having a few extra pounds.

 The younger your dog is, the higher the chance that you have formed a wrong image of his body and will likely to make a wrong assessment of his body condition.